 The year I spent in Tanzania was the best year of my life up to that point, and it was during this time that I decided that I wanted to travel as much of the world as possible.
 I met other people, of all ages, who were teaching out there, and realised that travelling around the world teaching English was a viable way to spend your life.
 Luckily I managed to take one month in Tanzania travelling around the country, before I had to return home to England.
 I travelled with a friend I met in Zanzibar who was also doing charity work, we spent the month exploring Tanzania, travelling over two of the largest lakes in Africa.
 Before I headed back to Zanzibar I went back to northern Tanzania to climb Kilimanjaro, the tallest mountain in Africa.

 After returning to the UK I completed my final year at university and found some work.
 After about a year I heard about TESOL courses and realised that this would enable me to work almost anywhere in the world.
-I went back to university for a six month course in teaching English and have spent my time since then saving up enough money to allow me to get out and travel.
-It was shortly after finishing this course that I got my bike licence and my current motorbike, a 2002 Honda Transalp 650.
-I originally wanted a cruiser but this bike is a tourer which means it can handle the journey a lot better.
+I went back to university for a six month course in teaching English and spent my time saving up enough money to allow me to get out and travel.
+It was shortly after finishing this course that I got my bike license and my motorbike, a 2002 Honda Transalp 650.
+I originally wanted a cruiser but this bike was a tourer which meant it could handle the journey a lot better.

-Since getting the bike, in the summer of 2009, I have spent the summers travelling around the UK to gain experience of my bike, cooking, camping and living on the road, in preparation for my trip around the world.
-I took my first trip with a friend, who took his car, we travelled up the east coast of Scotland, camping at Loch Ness and Dunnet point, before driving back down the west coast, climbing Ben Nevis and visiting the isle of Mull, before taking the long drive back to Sheffield.
+After getting the bike, in the summer of 2009, I spent the summers travelling around the UK to gain experience with my bike, cooking, camping and living on the road, in preparation for my trip around the world.
+I took my first trip with a friend, who took his car, we travelled up the east coast of Scotland, camping at Loch Ness and Dunnet point, before driving back down the west coast, climbing Ben Nevis and visiting the isle of Mull, then taking the long drive back to Sheffield.

 In July 2011 I finally started my big trip, setting off from Sheffield, visiting a friend in London, before taking a ferry to mainland Europe.
 I drove through France and headed north through Belgium into Holland, then headed east through Germany, Czech Republic, Poland, Slovakia, Austria, Hungary Romania and Bulgaria.
 It was at this point I planned to visit Turkey, but I was missing some of the necessary documentation, due to a robbery in Holland.
 Instead of visiting Turkey I headed west through Greece, Italy, Switzerland, France, Andorra Spain and Portugal.
 The end of my Europe trip took me back into Spain, to take the ferry to Morocco.